Frequently Asked Questions

 Why are you so inexpensive?

-We have built our reputation over the last 15 years on the belief that if we offer an excellent service at a fair price we will be successful.
-We own our 6,000 square foot warehouse site and showroom, so we do not need to pay expensive rent.
-Over 80% of our new customers come to us because a previous customer has recommended them, so we spend very little on advertising.
-Our warehouse enables us to buy bulk from stove manufacturers and stove installation accessory manufactures at substantially discounted prices.
-We share the benefits of our low overheads and our low costs with our customers.
-This is why we can provide a high quality modern Ecodesign and DEFRA approved (for smokeless areas) wood burning and multi fuel stove, all the installation accessories normally necessary and installation by one of our teams of HETAS and OFTEC registered engineers for only £999 + vat.
+We own our 7,000 square foot warehouse site and showrooms, so we do not need to pay expensive rent.
+Over 80% of our new customers come to us because a previous customer has recommended us, so we spend very little on advertising.
+Our large warehouse capacity enables us to buy bulk from stove manufacturers and installation accessory makers at substantially discounted prices.
+We share the benefits of our low overheads and low costs with our customers and we have become one of England's largest supplier & installer of solid fuel burning stoves.

 Can I save money buying a stove Online and paying someone to install it?

-Buying a reasonable quality stove Online will cost around £500, buying all of the necessary installation accessories will cost around £400 and most HETAS or OFTEC registered installers' will charge around £1,000 (£500 + £400 + £1,000) = £1,900.00
+Buying a reasonable quality stove online will cost around £400, buying all of the stove installation accessories normally required will cost around £400 and most HETAS or OFTEC registered installers will charge over £1,000 (£400 + £400 + £1,000) = £1,800.00

 Can I install my own stove?

-Failing to use a HETAS or OFTEC registered installer could also invalidate your home insurance and you may experience problems selling your property in the future.
+Failing to use a HETAS or OFTEC registered installer could invalidate your home insurance and you may experience problems selling your property in the future.

 GATFire’s very experienced teams of installation engineers are fully HETAS and OFTEC registered.
 Our work is guaranteed for 6 years and covered by our 5 million pounds insurance policy.

-What are Ecodesign compliant stoves?
+What are Ecodesign stoves?

-Ecodesign stoves are compliant with a defined standard of higher efficiency and reduced emissions.
+Ecodesign stoves are compliant with a defined standard of efficiency and emissions.
 The Ecodesign standard was originally formulated by the European Union, following Brexit the UK Government adopted the same standard as part of its 2019 Clean Air Strategy.
 All new stoves sold and installed in the UK must now be Ecodesign compliant.

 All of the stoves GATFire supplies and installs are Ecodesign or Ecodesign Plus stoves.